stefan-girlich/simple.scope/README.md

 ###0.3 UNRELEASED
 * fixed bug where bezerk-dragging could live notes stack in floating state
 * fixed "stuttering" of opening gaps between notes when entry dragged
+* fixed initial "jumping" when dragging multi-line note
+* fix bug where pasted HTML content (e.g. copy-paste from website or other note) would be displayed including all formatings, strip down to plain-text data instead
 * let dropped note tween to final location smoooothly
 * make whole rectangular text input area clickable instead of only actual text